 We’re just looking at this individual scenario.
 But any endodontist’s student loan repayment strategy will vary depending on factors such as but not limited to:

-In today’s world with all that COVID-19 has brought, as well as uncertainty in the political arena, I’d lean toward going on PAYE and saving aggressively on the side, especially if practice ownership is in her future.
+In today’s world with the aftermath of the pandemic, as well as uncertainty in the political arena, I’d lean toward going on PAYE and saving aggressively on the side, especially if practice ownership is in her future.

 Is the average endodontist salary worth the student debt?